Blue Mountains News

 3. Store your wood under cover in a dry, ventilated area.
 Freshly cut wood needs to be stored for at least eight to twelve months.

-4. Never burn rubbish, painted or treated wood.
+4. Never burn rubbish, driftwood or painted or treated wood.
 These pollute the air and can produce poisonous gases.

 5. When lighting a cold heater, use plenty of dry kindling to establish a good fire quickly.